MHickey2/EssenChelle-Oils/README.md

  I had an issue when updating the quantity selector so it works on both the desktop and mobile screens, for this I just used the fix advised during the walkthrough video, and although I updated the 3 files, it did not work, so used the code diff application and found no difference, but it still did not work, so I got on to tutor support and explaied the issue, by the means of print statements, the problem was found in the script on the bag page, while updating the dollar signs to the euro signs throughout the site, when I wanted the currency to show euros instead of dollars, I had mistakenly added a euro in a query instead of the required dollar, so this had caused a 500 error, which displayed in the termnal, when this was replaced, it started to work as it was supposed to.

+ I had an issue with the sidebar in the blog page, it worked fine on bigger screens but caused issues with smaller screens, so experimented on making it work, but in the end I made a decision to remove the sidebar on smaller screens, I don't think it takes anything from the page itself and was in the end the best decision for the site.
+The carousel too is a feature that does not make it to a smaller screen, so the about us page just has an image and the introductory text, which is sufficient for an about page.
+The FAG page had an issue with hiding information in the collapsibles but have added a scroll to ensure the user gets to see all the neccessary content in the collapsibles.

  <br>

  ### Unresolved <a name="unresolved"></a>

  There is an issue in regards to sizes of products at the moment you will be offered different sizes within cerain products, which you can select successfully, there is an issue with applying 2 different prices to seperate sizes of the one product, which would need to be addressed.
 You can have either a small or large essential oil product in some items, but currently both products will be priced the same, now I could content the smaller bottle is of a higher quality and the larger bottle is a weaker solution and this could account for the pricing, but moving forward I would add additional functionality to offer a greater range of sizes for a greater range of products with a differing range of costs.
 I really didnt want to deviate too much from the existing scripts, as I felt this might have a detrimental effect on the whole buying procedure and the inclusion of the Stripe functioning, but this would be an area that would need more of a deep dive for building E-commerce sites in the future.

 While testing with lighthouse and page speed, the scores were affected by the inclusion of third party code essential for the site, this was mainly in the area of Boostrap, Jquery and mailchimp.
 I did try some minor fixes for these issues.
 In regards to the JQuery I did try to change to a newer JQuery version (3.4.1 to 3.5.1) but it stopped some functionality I had in regards to the navigation, so left it as it was.
+Right at the end I tried this again and have managed to update the Jquery without losing functionality.
 The mailchimp is included in every page, and the functionality of the newsletter subscription is provided by mailchimp, so I was not in a position to alter this code.
+However the inclusion of their link and script has been problematic if I leave it at the end of the page, you get the thank you for subscribing message which is simple and effective, but causes issues with lighhouse.
+If I add it at the top it will take you to the mailchimp page, which seems to offer a subscriper more options, but causes an error with lighthouse, frankly there is no way of getting the location right in my experience, I can tell you either way the subscribers are saved in my mailchimp account and I am updated on receiving subscribers, so I guess it serves it's purpose.

 I did change my images to new generation webp formats, as Lighhouse suggested this would be beneficial for the site.
 The Javascript in the site was provided by code institute and I did not want to make any alterations in case the Stripe payments could have been badly effected.

+I did try to lessen the effects of render blocking issues in particular for mobile screens and despite trying to change the placement of settings, not sure if it helped any, not sure about cacheing and this would be an area worth exploring further.
+It is hard to test with lighthouse, when each time you use it the page goes down, so will use page speed until I get to the bottom of that issue.

  <br>